 The above conditions are verified each trimester at Census date.
 If a scholarship recipient fails to successfully meet these conditions, scholarship payments may be withheld, or the scholarship may be terminated.

-Applications must be completed and submitted by the closing date.
+Applications, including any supporting documentation, must be completed and submitted by the closing date.

 Offers are made via email.